dzhunkoffski/my_shared_ptr/README.md

 # my_shared_ptr
-This is my shared pointer implementation
+This is my shared pointer implementation (tests in main.cpp, shared pointer implementation in shared.h).